-Chile is one of 10 international strategic research sites for ICS, and the MOUs come ahead of the 2017 Knowledge/Culture/Ecologies conference (KCE 2017) in Santiago de Chile – presented by ICS and the four Chilean Institutions.
-They also come off the back of a number of existing collaborative research projects including an ARC Discovery Project and the international ARC Linkage Project Antarctic Cities and the Global Commons with the Chilean Antarctic Institute and the University of Magallanes.
+Chile is one of 10 international strategic research sites for ICS and the MOUs come ahead of the 2017 Knowledge/Culture/Ecologies conference (opens in a new window) (KCE 2017) in Santiago de Chile – presented by ICS and the four Chilean Institutions – and on the back of a number of existing collaborative research projects including an ARC Discovery Project and the international ARC Linkage Project Antarctic Cities and the Global Commons with the Chilean Antarctic Institute and the University of Magallanes.

 According to ICS Director Professor Paul James, the Institute has been focused on developing strong institutional partnerships in Santiago and Punta Arenas intensively for the past two years – building upon previous collaborations in Chile.

 “In Santiago, we are partnering with Universidad Diego Portales and Universidad Católica to host a major conference on ecologies.
-In Punta Arenas we are working to enhance the city's custodian sense of its relation to Antarctica, a global commons that is central to the future of the planet,” says Professor James.
+In Punta Arenas we are working to enhance the city's custodian sense of its relation to Antarctica, a global commons that is central to the future of the planet,” Professor James says.

 “These are partnerships that will hopefully make a positive difference to sustainable urban living.”